-Looking after our oral health on the go can sometimes be difficult, indulging in that caramel latte on the way to work, rushing lunch before a meeting or a chocolatey mid-afternoon snack to get you through to dinner time all has an impact on our teeth.
+Looking after our oral health on the go can sometimes be difficult.
+Enjoying in that caramel latte on the way to work, rushing lunch before a meeting or a chocolatey mid-afternoon snack to get you through to dinner time can have an impact on our teeth.

-But new evidence has shown that incorporating sugar-free gum into our on the go lifestyles can benefit our oral health.
-Although not a replacement for brushing twice a day with a fluoride toothpaste, chewing after eating or drinking can help our teeth recover quicker and keep our mouths healthy.
+But new evidence has shown that incorporating sugar-free gum into our on-the-go lifestyles can benefit our oral health.
+Although not a replacement for brushing twice a day with fluoride toothpaste, chewing after eating or drinking can help our teeth recover quicker and keep our mouths healthy.

 Sugar-free gum as part of your oral health routine

-The process of chewing sugar-free gum helps the mouth to produce more saliva – the mouth’s natural defence against acid; it usually takes our saliva about an hour to replace the minerals that the enamel has lost after eating.
+The process of chewing sugar-free gum helps the mouth to produce more saliva – the mouth’s natural defense against acid.
+It usually takes our saliva about an hour to replace the minerals that the enamel has lost after eating.
 But chewing sugar-free gum for 20 minutes after eating or drinking increases the flow of saliva, and helps replace the minerals more quickly.

 Sugar-free gum could be an easy and effective addition to our families’ oral health routines.
-We recommend that, while brushing for two minutes twice a day is still the best way to keep teeth clean and healthy, chewing sugar-free gum during the day can be effective in neutralising harmful plaque acids and reducing the risk of decay.
+We recommend that brushing for two minutes twice a day is still the best way to keep teeth clean and healthy.
+But chewing sugar-free gum during the day can be effective in neutralizing harmful plaque acids and reducing the risk of decay.

 Some benefits of Sugar-free gum:

 - Prevent Cavities – Sugarless gum refreshes your breath on the go, but it can also be used as an alternative way to fend off cavities.
 It works by boosting the flow of saliva in your mouth, which washes away food and neutralizes acids.
 The saliva also contains additional calcium and phosphate to support the strengthening of enamel.
-Gums containing sugar also increase saliva flow, but the sugar contained in them is used by plaque bacteria to produce acidic by-products.
-Stick with a sugar free version for your best bet in countering cavities with gum.
+Sugar-gum also increases saliva flow.
+But the sugar contained in them is used by plaque bacteria to produce acidic by-products.
+Stick with a sugar-free version for your best bet in countering cavities with gum.

-- Strengthen Enamel – Fluoride-containing toothpaste and mouthwash are the top products to strengthen teeth.
+- Strengthen Enamel – Fluoride toothpaste and mouthwash are the top products to strengthen teeth.
 Did you know that sugarless gum has a similar effect?
-When you chew a sugar free gum sweetened with xylitol, the acids left behind on your teeth from foods and drinks are reduced.
+When you chew a sugar-free gum sweetened with xylitol, the acids left behind on your teeth from foods and drinks will reduce.
 The gum also promotes healthy teeth and prevents enamel erosion by supplying minerals to your teeth.
-With stronger enamel, your teeth have a better chance against decay and cavities.
+With stronger enamel, your teeth have a better chance of decay and cavities.